MagicalWizzard/Simple-Console-Snake-Game/README.md

 # Simple-Console-Snake-Game
+Do with the code what ever you want.
-Just a Simple Console Snake Game with no collision except for the apple.
+Just a Simple Console Snake Game with no collisions except for the apple.